cassyarchibald/dogbuddyreact/README.md

  - Users can send playdates between one of their dogs/another dog
  - Users can approve/deny recieved playdates

+ # Tech/Framework Used
+- The frontend of this project uses React
+- The backend of this project uses Spring Boot, MySql, and Firebase

  ## Other
  This is the frontend of the project.
 The api was build via Spring/MySql and can be found at https://github.com/cassyarchibald/dogbuddymysql.